 - I kick-start the day with a dose of motivational quotes (see photo below), which I either repeat to myself (for instance, my favourite one is “Wake up and be awesome”) or read from the numerous some small notes that I have dispersed around my flat to inspire myself further during the day.

-- When I am feeling down (yes, it happens to the best of us and it is perfectly normal; do not succumb to it, though), I do the following.
+Here are some of the notes I have stuck to the walls around my flat - When I am feeling down (yes, it happens to the best of us and it is perfectly normal; do not succumb to it, though), I do the following.
 I look back at things that have already passed and I start thinking how I handled them then.
 I almost always end up with the belief that I could tackle a problem (I prefer the word “challenge”), which I have encountered in the past, in a better way.
 This gives me an immense amount of confidence and it means that I am marching in the right direction.

 - In the evening, I will take a pen and a paper and start writing what I have learnt and achieved during the day or how I have helped somebody or the whole world to become a better place (I put down at least 3 things regardless of their importance).
 You can also do that for the week (month, year) that has passed and see how well you feel after that.
 I have recently read an article about an elderly lady (who is 90 already but looks like a 65-year old) who, on a daily basis, thanks for her life and what it has brought her.
 I find expressing my gratitude every day to provide me with a gigantic amount of content.